bowman2001/perplex/exampleSite/content/doc/overview/concept/index.md

 There will be no public support channel in the foreseeable future because improving this theme takes all my spare time.
 Support and collaborative development will only work bidirectional.
 I will not answer private questions.

-In case the theme or its modules will benefit from larger contributions, I’d love to turn this effort into a community project and change the license holder accordingly to assure contributors, that their work is not in vain.
+In case the theme benefits from contributions and support, I’d love to turn this effort into a community project and change the license holder accordingly to assure, that contributing is never in vain.